elyess/k-integrity-guard/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+K'Integrity Guard monitors your WordPress core, plugins, and themes for unexpected file changes.

 == Description ==
 K'Integrity Guard monitors your WordPress core, plugins, and themes for unexpected file changes.
 Run scans on demand or let the plugin schedule a daily check so you can catch tampering early.